-Hopefully this has scared you enough to consider passing credentials in the future.
+Hopefully, this has scared you enough to consider passing credentials.
 That said, there's another solid reason we selected LinkPreview as today's example.
 LinkPreview offers domain whitelisting for requests, so even if somebody did steal your key, they'd only be able to use it from your domain ;).

 Fetch Me Daddy

-Go get started with an API key over at LinkPreview if you're following along.
-I'm going to assume you already have JQuery readily available from here forward.
+Get started with an API key over at LinkPreview if you're following along.
+I assume you already have JQuery readily available from here forward.

 To get started, we'll wait for our document to load, and set two critical variables: the API URL, and our API key.

 If you're following along with what we've done with Lynx Roundups, our next step is to get all the relevant

 <a> tags on a page, loop through them, and replace them with their respective link previews:

 .each method creates a loop that iterates over every element matching the provided selector.
 In our example, we only want